 Although hand amputations account for 0.5% of all hand and wrist injuries, finger amputations account for 95% of all work-related amputations.
 The use of two-handed activation switches and guards to push materials into machinery has helped to reduce the incidence of amputation.5

-A majority of occupational illness is due to repeated trauma, and of these, musculoskeletal disorders of the hand and wrist are associated with longest absence from work and greatest lost productivity and wages, The onset and severity of work related musculoskeletal injuries of the hand and wrist is associated with forceful and repetitive hand use.
-These disorders are worsened by poor ergonomics or performing tasks in the presence of vibration or cold, and are also affected by psychosocial and non-workplace factors.6
+A majority of occupational illness is due to repeated trauma.
+Of these, musculoskeletal disorders of the hand and wrist are associated with the longest absence from work and greatest lost productivity and wages.
+The onset and severity of work-related musculoskeletal injuries of the hand and wrist is associated with forceful and repetitive hand use.
+These disorders are worsened by poor ergonomics or performing tasks in the presence of vibration or cold.
+They can also be affected by psychosocial and non-workplace factors.7

-Hand and wrist injuries are common among athletes, with a rate of 3 to 9% among all sports.7 Many injuries remain unrecognized and/or under-reported by athletes, making it difficult to ascertain the true incidence.
+Hand and wrist injuries are common among athletes with a rate of 25% among all sports.8 Many injuries remain unrecognized and/or under-reported by athletes, making it difficult to ascertain the true incidence.
 Overuse injuries constitute between 25-50% of hand and wrist injuries.
-Traumatic injuries vary by sport and position and are more prevalent in full contact and stick and ball/puck sports.8,9
+Traumatic injuries vary by sport and position and are more prevalent in full contact and stick and ball/puck sports.9,10

-Athletes under age 16 show injury rates of 14.8% for upper extremity; 16% involving the hand and 9% the wrist.3 Eighty-five percent of sport hand fractures occur from football, basketball, and lacrosse, with football accounting for 50% of these.10
+Athletes under age 16 show injury rates of 14.8% for upper extremity; 16% involving the hand and 9% the wrist.4 Eighty-five percent of sport hand fractures occur from football, basketball, and lacrosse, with football accounting for 40% of these.11

-Risk factors for sports injury include extrinsic factors such as playing surface, weather, equipment and protective gear, and other players as well as intrinsic factors such as training load, prior injury, and individual anatomy, biomechanics, and neuromuscular coordination.
+Risk factors for sports injury include extrinsic factors such as playing surface, weather, equipment and protective gear and other players, as well as intrinsic factors such as training load, prior injury, individual anatomy, biomechanics, and neuromuscular coordination.
 Primary prevention of hand and wrist injury in sport may be accomplished by modification of these risk factors.
 For example, there is potential for reduction in injury incidence through advances in equipment technology, rule changes, and improved technique and training protocols.

 Subtle injuries can be missed without detailed knowledge of anatomy.